 Moths

 Portable power supplies

 In order to provide electricity away from home, a portable generator is needed.
 Top quality generators can be up to £500-£800 and are an unrealistic proposition to many.
-There are cheaper generators on the market and although these are berated by many in favour of the more expensive models, are much better value for money in my mind.
-In 2003, the first generator I purchased was a Powercraft 720 portable generator from Aldi.
+There are cheaper generators on the market and although these are berated by many in favour of the more expensive models, are much better value for money in our opinion.
+In 2003, the first generator we purchased was a Powercraft 720 portable generator from Aldi.
 It cost much less than £50, but performed excellently for a number of years until 2008, when it eventually failed.
-A slightly more powerful Omega Wolf generator was then purchased for £69, but the company went into administration in 2010.
+A slightly more powerful Omega Wolf generator was then purchased for £69 and the company went into administration in 2010, but we still use the same generator today (2015).

 .....

-Right: The modified light trap in operation at Sherwood Forest NNR during June 2009.
+Right: The light trap in operation at Sherwood Forest NNR during June 2009.

+Moths